pdxmph/imgupv2/README.md

    imgup upload --force photo.jpg
    ```

-5. **If it's too much overhead, leave it disabled** - imgupv2 is designed as a "fire and forget" uploader, not a photo manager
+5. **If it's too much overhead, leave it disabled** - imgupv2 is a "fire and forget" uploader, not a photo manager

 ## Troubleshooting